-- Add an additional egg or an extra ½ cup fruit to your breakfast
+- Add an additional egg or an extra ½ cup of fruit to your breakfast.

-If you perform exercise consistently and do not consume the additional suggested Bonus Servings, weight loss can stall.
-If you don’t eat enough, your body may hold onto fat reserves rather than use the energy from the food you eat and release stored fat.
+Exercising consistently and not using your additional suggested bonus servings can cause weight loss to stall.
+If you don’t eat enough, your body may hold on to fat reserves rather than use the energy from the food you eat and release stored fat.
 Additionally, you risk losing muscle instead of fat.

-Depending on the type of exercise you do, some days you might earn several Bonus Servings.
-If you find it hard to eat all the servings, try to eat at least 1 or 2.
-We don’t want you to feel overstuffed, but we also don’t want you to stall your weight loss by eating too little after exercise.
+Depending on the type of exercise, some days you might earn several bonus servings.
+If you find it hard to eat all the servings, try to eat at least 1.
+We don’t want you to force yourself, but we also don’t want you to plateau by eating too little.

-As stated above, protein is the best option although you can add a carbohydrate or even a glass of wine or piece of dark chocolate.
-However, you can undo all the hard work you have done if you choose lower quality foods for your bonus servings.
+Protein is the best option, although you can add a carbohydrate or even a glass of wine or a piece of dark chocolate.
+However, you can undo all of your hard work if you choose lower-quality foods like processed foods and snacks for your bonus servings.